gerritgr/DSNN/README.md

 docker pull gerritgr/dsnn:latest
 docker run -p 8888:8888 gerritgr/dsnn:latest
 ```
-(make sure to select the dsnnenv kernel.)
+You need to manually copy the URL to your browser, navigate to the notebook and ensure that the dsnnenv kernel is selected.

 ## Errata